GyVn87/Charm-Rebalanced-Mod/README.md

   - Level 2: 5 => 3
   - Level 3: 8 => 6
   - Level 4: 11 => 9
-- Grimmchild can now shoos more ***ACCURATELY***.
+- Grimmchild can now shoot more ***ACCURATELY***.

 ***As I said before, I love summoner playstyle.
 Despite this charm's unlimited power, I still buffed it to make it even stronger.***
 ## Carefree Melody
 - No longer relies on luck to block attacks.
 - Cooldown: 20 seconds
-- While on cooldown, Knight takes double of the damage
+- While on cooldown, Knight takes double of the damage from all sources

 ***To put it simple, I hate RNG-based mechanics***
 ## Kingsoul: